The Pros and Cons of Headless & Hybrid CMS

 - Version management.

-- API-first system: Both pure headless and hybrid CMS are API-driven offering you the ease of integration with all 3rd party platforms.
+- Strong API ecosystem: Both pure headless and hybrid CMS are API-driven offering you the ease of integration with all 3rd party platforms.

 - Developers and Marketers collaborate: hybrid content management system (CMS) that unites both marketing-powered experiences and developer-driven innovation.